 We continue to strive to provide the most efficient and highest quality level of emergency services to our citizens.

-We want to thank the community for their ongoing support and reaffirm our commitment to you by providing the highest level of public safety possible through well-trained personnel, the proper equipment, and by staffing the proper number of firefighters to achieve their mission.
+We want to thank the community for their ongoing support and reaffirm our commitment to you by providing the highest level of public safety possible through well-trained personnel, the suitable equipment, and by staffing the appropriate number of firefighters to achieve their mission.